 Here’s the team behind the website:

 Yeah, you guessed it right.
 I am the Piunika of PiunikaWeb.
 The website is my brainchild.
-This idea struck me while dealing with apps (like Google Photos) that gradually become part of your life, but still when something goes wrong, you don’t know whom to approach.
+This idea struck me while dealing with apps (like Google Photos) that gradually become part of our life, but still when something goes wrong, most of us don’t know whom to approach.
 Even if you find information on the Web, it’s hard to comprehend, especially if you are not tech savvy.
 So the idea is to help those in a way they are seeking it.

-An opportunist, if I may put so.
 Currently, I am pursuing Ph.D (Psychology), and have been teaching the same for past four years.
-Coming back to PiunikaWeb, I know its a complete switch over, but the idea was appealing enough to put in all the effort it called for.
+Coming to PiunikaWeb, I know it was a complete switch over, but the idea was appealing enough to put in all the effort it called for.

 My work involves research, in-depth analysis, and writing the crux in an easy to understand manner.
 Oh, and yes, some of the photographs you see here are clicked by me.
 Overall, I am enjoying whatever I am doing, and hoping you’ll also feel the same reading all my articles.